On 25th June the Government updated its Guidance on Working safely during coronavirus, including the section on shops and branches.

-Since then, the UK government published its Covid-19 recovery plan on 11 May.
-This referred to a phased approach to re-opening non essential retail beginning from 1st June.
-The latest announcement indicates that non essential retail stores were permitted to re-open from 15th June and restaurants, pubs, hairdressers, outdoor gyms, and other venues will be able to join them from 4th July.
+The UK government published its Covid-19 recovery plan on 11 May.
+This referred to a phased approach to re-opening non-essential retail beginning from 1st June.
+Non-essential retail stores were permitted to re-open from 15th June and restaurants, pubs, hairdressers, outdoor gyms, and other venues will be able to join them from 4th July.

 Accompanying the original recovery plan was a suite of guidance for different business settings with specific guides for shops and branches, vehicles and factories, plants and warehouses.
 These have now been updated in the latest Guidance with shops.